thurloat/thurloat.github.com/posts/2012-01-21-reusable-backbone-views.rst

 The second problem I have with the above code is that you're required in your implementation to create your own instance of **Backbone.Events** and pass it to each view you want to create, anywhere in the application.
-This isn't the **worst** thing, however, what happens when your views have 2 dependancies?
+This isn't the **worst** thing, however, what happens when your views have 2 dependencies?
 3?
 4? ...

 Enter F%#tories